miklosbagi/ca-init-container/README.md

     volumes:
       # map location where the _ca.crt files are at (i.e. root_ca.crt, intermediate_ca.pem, etc)
       - ../_common/certs:/certs:ro
-      # map the output directory, this is where the ca-init-container generates all the ssl certs, and makes your target container simply suck it up as-is.
+      # map the output directory – this is where the init container generates all the SSL certificates.
+The target container will then use them as-is.
       - ./config/ssl:/output-certs

   miniflux: